-Let’s talk about some steps to exports goods from Nepal, and how Namaste cargo Nepal exports goods from Nepal.
+Let’s talk about some steps to export goods from Nepal, and how Namaste cargo Nepal exports goods from Nepal.

 To commence export business from Nepal these steps may be followed

-See how Namaste cargo Nepal follows these procedures to exports goods from Nepal.
+See how Namaste cargo Nepal follows these procedures to export goods from Nepal.

 1. Company registration